Stratford-upon-Avon: Literature

 Stratford has one library, located in Henley Street within a medieval building.
 Since 2008, Stratford has hosted the Stratford-upon-Avon Literary Festival, which holds two literary events a year, with one event in spring and a shorter festival in autumn.
 The festival has talks from celebrity guests, workshops and educational programmes and has become one of the most noted literary festivals in the country, with speakers including: Kirsty Wark, Alan Johnson MP, Baroness Shirley Williams, Tom Kerridge, Sir Tim Rice, John McCarthy, Michael Rosen, Howard Jacobson, Jeffrey Archer, Michael Palin, Jeremy Paxman, Alastair Campbell and Paul Merton.

 Shakespeare's celebrations

 Every year, Shakespeare's birthday is celebrated in Stratford.
 The celebration takes place over two days on the weekend closest to 26 April, the date of his christening, and includes musical performances, drama and a parade through the town.
 In 2016, events were held in Stratford to mark the 400th anniversary of Shakespeare's death.

 Pubs

 The Garrick Inn is reputedly the oldest pub in Stratford, with an inn existing on the site since medieval times.
 The Dirty Duck, located along Waterside, is a popular pub for actors performing at the nearby RSC theatres.
-A Wetherspoon pub is situated on Sheep Street.
 For the last ten years, the Campaign for Real Ale (CAMRA) has held a cider and beer festival in the town.

+Local media

+Local news and television programmes is provided by BBC West Midlands and ITV Central.
+Television signals are received either from the Lark Stoke or Sutton Coldfield TV transmitters.

+The town's local radio stations are BBC CWR on 103.7 FM, Capital Mid-Counties on 102 FM, Hits Radio Coventry & Warwickshire on 97.0 FM, and Welcombe Radio, a community based radio station.

+Stratford Observer and Stratford Herald are the main local newspapers in the town.

 Streets

+Church Street

+Church Street, an extension of Chapel St and the High St, has the old frontage of King Edward VI School, the school thought to have been attended by Shakespeare.